A short introduction

 Julius and Vincent are brothers.
 "We are born within the same hour," says Julius, "on the same day of the same year."
 "But," says Vincent, "we are no twins!"

-Using the digits 1 up to 9, three numbers (of three digits each) can be formed, such that the second number is twice the first number, and the third number is three times the first number.
+Using the nine digits 1 up to 9, three numbers (of three digits each) can be formed, such that the second number is twice the first number, and the third number is three times the first number.
+Each of the nine digits is used exactly once.

 Trees